 Final Results from Last Sunset Report

-- Continue the Texas Racing Commission for six years.
+- Continue the Texas Racing Commission for six years, until 2027.